0LNetworkCommunity/documentation/docs/validators/hot-upgrades.md

 Multiple framework upgrades require a more nuanced approach, especially regarding resolution stages, to ensure a coherent and secure update across several modules.

 - **Build Framework**: Similar to a single upgrade, start by generating Move transaction scripts for all relevant modules.

 - **Proposal for Initial Module**: Propose the upgrade by using the first module (`1-move-stdlib`).
 This initial proposal is critical as it kickstarts the governance process for the entire upgrade.

+*WARN: Do not repeat proposals for subsequent modules, the three modules can be upgraded with a single instance.*

 Importantly, the transaction script for upgrading this first module includes a significant addition: **the transaction hash for the subsequent modules** that needs upgrading.
 These hashes, produced during the artifact building phase, serve as secure identifiers for each module's upgrade script.
+Do not run this step twice.

 - **Validator Voting**: As with single upgrades, validators vote for or against the proposed upgrade.
 - **Achieving Consensus and Sequential Resolution**: Once at least 66% of active validators support the proposal, the initial upgrade can be resolved.